dasmikko/qmk_stuff/keymaps/rekna/readme.md

 Will make an install script.

+## Features
+The keymap contains code for showing a funny little animated bongocat, that shows you your current WPM.
+You can enable it in the `config.h` file.

 ## Layers
 There is 6 layers in total: Main, Nav, Synbol, Function, Adjust and Gaming.
 I've placed the layer buttons in the thumb region for easy access.